 It sits within HM Courts and Tribunals Service (HMCTS) and is entirely separate from the LA.
 Its decisions are legally binding — the LA must comply with a tribunal order regardless of cost or local policy.

 In 2024/25, approximately 25,000 SEND tribunal appeals were registered in England — an eightfold increase over the previous decade.
 The vast majority are brought by parents against LAs.
-Of the cases that reach a hearing, parents win approximately 95–99% of the time.
+Of the cases that reach a hearing, parents win approximately 99% of the time (Ministry of Justice, 2024/25).
 Many more are conceded by the LA before the hearing date.

 You can register an appeal if the LA has: